opal/opal/docs/rspec.md

 # RSpec

 `opal-rspec` allows opal to use rspec for running specs in javascript environments.
-It comes with built-in support for running rspec with custom `phantomjs` and standard web browser formatters.
+It comes with built-in support for running rspec with standard web browser formatters.
 Also, async spec examples are supported to reflect browser usage of ruby applications.

 ```ruby